pdwaggoner/hhi/README.md

 # Now plot the HHI by year over time using the "plot_hhi" command
 plot_hhi(data, "year", "hhi")
 ```

-## How do I get `hhi`?
+## Reporting and Issues

-You can download the package from [CRAN](https://CRAN.R-project.org/package=hhi).
-If you have any questions or find any bugs requiring fixing, feel free to open an issue ticket, pull request, or simply [contact me](http://www.philipdwaggoner.com/) if you would prefer.
+If you have any questions or find any bugs requiring fixing, feel free to open an issue, pull request, or simply [contact me](https://pdwaggoner.github.io/) if you would prefer.

 Please cite the JOSS paper associated with the package using the TeX entry: